 “Minneapolis is home to over 5,000 Tibetans, the second largest population in the United States, outside of New York City,” said Matthew Welch, the Mary Ingebrand Pohlad Deputy Director and Chief Curator at Mia.
 “Alice Kandell’s commitment to preserving and to presenting these works, in a manner that evokes a private shrine room of a Tibetan aristocrat of another era, gives us unique insight into Tibetan culture and spiritual practice in all its hierarchical complexity.
 We look forward to working with Minneapolis’ Tibetan community to host special events and activities designed to introduce our diverse audiences to Tibet’s rich cultural heritage.”

-The unveiling of the Shrine will take place at 10:30am on Saturday, September 14, followed by a full day of related activities including lecture by the Dalai Lama’s translator, Thupten Jinpa Langri, dance performances by the Tibetan American Foundation of Minnesota [need to verify the name of the dance troupe], a live sand mandala demonstration and ceremony by visiting members of the Jangchub Choeling Nunnery in Karnataka, India.
+The unveiling of the Shrine takes place at 10:30am on Saturday, September 14, followed by a full day of related activities including lecture by the Dalai Lama’s translator, Thupten Jinpa Langri, dance performances by the Tibetan American Foundation of Minnesota, a live sand mandala demonstration and ceremony by visiting members of the Jangchub Choeling Nunnery in Karnataka, India.
 Additional programming around the Shrine is being organized over the coming twelve months.

 For more information on the opening of the historical Tibetan shrine room at Mia, visit https://new.artsmia.org/event/celebrate-tibet-opening-of-tibetan-buddhist-shrine-room-the-alice-s-kandell-collection